gomezcuba/CASTRO-5G/CONTRIBUTE.md

 ### Project CASTRO

-Code developed within the scope of project CASTRO shall be first reviewed by the PI
+Code developed within the scope of project CASTRO shall be first reviewed by the PI while on its dev branch and integrated into the branch dev-integration for further adjustment.
+Finally, when signficiant functionalities are stable, they will be merged into the main branch and a new release shall be created.

 ### Third parties